ingo/ingo.github.io/_recipes/ras_el_hanout.md

 author: Faith Gorsky
 category: Sides
 description: Ras el Hanout, a North African Spice mix, is a pungent, earthy spice blend with a balance of sweet and bitter elements, as well as floral notes.
-Its name translates from Arabic as "head of the shop" because all the best spices go into it!
 image: ras_el_hanout.jpg
 size: 10 servings
 source: https://www.anediblemosaic.com